nicthib/pyanthem/README.rst

 Once in a notebook, switch to the pyanthem kernel by selecting :code:`Kernel > Change kernel > pyanthem`

-*Note: While the pyanthem kernel will now be visible in any Jupyter notebook session, pyanthem will not function properly unless the Jupyter notebook is launched inside the pyanthem environment.
+*Note: While the pyanthem kernel will now be available in any Jupyter notebook session, pyanthem will not function properly unless the Jupyter notebook is launched inside the pyanthem environment*.

 Example
 =======